When does Sunday School take place?

 - Children rotate to a new workshop each week for four weeks, the “rotation” period.

-Our lessons are either written by Luanne Payne or gleaned from www.rotation.org where a lesson may be used in its entirety or adapted by Luanne for our space and resources.
-Here’s an excellent article explaining The Rotation Model.
+Our lessons are generally gleaned from www.rotation.org, where the lesson may be used in its entirety or adapted by us for our space and available resources.
+Here’s an excellent video & article explaining “What is the Workshop Rotation Model”.

 Please join us for a “whale” of a time!

-Here is an overview of the different workshops:
+Here is an overview of our different workshops:

-– in this workshop, students explore the Bible story further through creative art projects they will want to take home and share.
-Example (pictured) in Abraham’s near-sacrifice of Isaac the lesson played off of an archaeological insight about the story related to the practice of setting up “sacred witness stones” — as a way of remembering our role as witnesses to God.
-Students created “witness stones” from Crayola Model Magic Clay — it’s ART, not paper and glue crafts!
+Explore the Bible story further through creative art projects they will want to take home and share.
+Example (pictured) in Abraham’s near-sacrifice of Isaac (a Rotation.org WT Lesson) the lesson played off of an archaeological insight about the story related to the practice of setting up “sacred witness stones”—as a way of remembering our role as witnesses to God.
+Students created “witness stones” from Crayola Model Magic Clay—it’s ART, not paper and glue crafts!

-– in this workshop, we have four computer stations with an extensive array of over 60 different Christian software titles.
+We have four computer stations with an extensive array of 60+ Christian software titles.
 Students learn about the bible story we are studying and what it means to them today through interactive stories, games, quizzes.
-Or they may draw, write, or create a slideshow of the story with narration and sound effects (see God’s Story Table below).
+Or they may draw, write, or create a slideshow of the story with narration and sound effects (see how we incorporated photo’s taken in God’s Story Table below).

-– in this workshop, students use their sense of smell and taste for memory retention.
+Nothing like the sense of smell and taste for locking in memory retention.
 We may simply retell the story using food, or we may cook the story.
-Pictured are Baby Noah in a basket.
-We’ve done Mary Anoints Jesus Ice Cream Sundaes, edible toast sandals for Ruth’s journey after we’d gleaned and then ground our wheat with a millstone.
-Chopping and cooking Jacob’s stew and making peace pitas….it’s the yummiest workshop!
+Pictured are Baby Noah’s in a basket cookies.
+We’ve done Mary Anoints Jesus Ice Cream Sundaes, edible toast sandals for Ruth’s journey, after we’d gleaned and then ground our wheat with a millstone.
+Chopped and cooked Jacob’s stew, served along with peace pitas….it’s the yummiest workshop!

-– in this workshop we’ll explore or review the Bible story through games or quizzes, some examples are: Bible Jeopardy, Bible Bowling, action games (catch the flying quail), parachute (Red Sea Crossing), matching and sequencing games, or pictured – The Last Supper life-size board game).
+Learn through games as students explore or review the Bible story using a variety of games or quizzes, some examples are: Bible Jeopardy, Bible Bowling, interactive drama/game, parachute play, matching and sequencing, quiz with buzzers, or a life-size board game (pictured – The Last Supper life-size board game.)

 God’s Story Table Workshop